-358 Paragraph 137 and 195 respectively, in Report of the Secretary General's Panel of Experts on Accountability in Sri Lanka, 31st March 2011 records.
+&lt;sup>358 Paragraph 137 and 195 respectively, in Report of the Secretary General's Panel of Experts on Accountability in Sri Lanka, 31st March 2011 records.
 Data was presented in terms of registration at medical units and hospitals disaggregated by type of medical condition, gender and age.
 Records of deaths disaggregated by cause of death and maintained by the medical units of the Ministry of Health were made available to the Commission primarily by the Vavuniya Base Hospital JMO unit.
-1,353 deaths have been recorded as occurring post admission at the Government hospitals in the Northern Province during the period January to June 2009 and a further 106 deaths of patients transferred to hospitals outside the conflict area360.
+1,353 deaths have been recorded as occurring post admission at the Government hospitals in the Northern Province during the period January to June 2009 and a further 106 deaths of patients transferred to hospitals outside the conflict area.
 The Medico-legal examination data of the Vavuniya Base Hospital has registered a total of 870 deaths during the same period.
-Of these 257 deaths have been registered as due to firearm and blast injuries361.
+Of these 257 deaths have been registered as due to firearm and blast injuries.
 However, as medical care did not differentiate between groups, records do not distinguish between civilians and LTTE cadres.

-359 "Sri Lanka says up to 5,000 civilians died in Tigers Battle", By Julian Borger in the Guardian, Thursday 4th June 2009
+359 &quot;Sri Lanka says up to 5,000 civilians died in Tigers Battle", By Julian Borger in the Guardian, Thursday 4th June 2009

 - 4.348 The MoD officials, who appeared before the Commission, stated that while data on military and estimated LTTE deaths were available, an estimate of civilian deaths was not available with them.
-They estimated LTTE deaths to be 22,247 for the period July 2006 to May 2009362 while 4,264 have been confirmed by name for the period January 2009 to May 2009363.
+They estimated LTTE deaths to be 22,247 for the period July 2006 to May 2009 while 4,264 have been confirmed by name for the period January 2009 to May 2009.
 According to these submissions these LTTE cadres had perished either in combat or in suicide action.
-The security forces casualties were given as 5,556 killed, 28,414 injured and 169 missing in action for the period July 2006 to May 2009364. - 4.349 Military officials who appeared before the Commission emphasized that the whole strategy of the Security Forces was designed to avoid or minimize harm to civilians and civilian property.
+The security forces casualties were given as 5,556 killed, 28,414 injured and 169 missing in action for the period July 2006 to May 2009. - 4.349 Military officials who appeared before the Commission emphasized that the whole strategy of the Security Forces was designed to avoid or minimize harm to civilians and civilian property.
 They contended that, this strategy was carefully conceived and executed as it would give confidence to the hundreds of thousands of people held hostage by the LTTE, to move out of that situation into the safety of the cleared areas, an element integral to both strategic and tactical objectives of the Government Operation.
-They also maintained that measures such as the two No Fire periods proclaimed by the Government (29th January to 1st February 2009 and 12th April to 14th April 2009), the declaration of the non use of heavy caliber guns, combat aircraft and aerial weapons from 27th April 2009365, and the very initiative of declaring No Fire Zones or Safety Zones were manifestations of this policy.
+They also maintained that measures such as the two No Fire periods proclaimed by the Government (29th January to 1st February 2009 and 12th April to 14th April 2009), the declaration of the non use of heavy caliber guns, combat aircraft and aerial weapons from 27th April 2009, and the very initiative of declaring No Fire Zones or Safety Zones were manifestations of this policy.
 They further explained that the use of small groups of infantry and Special Forces was a strategy adopted throughout the military activities in the North to ensure precision where sensitive operations which

-360 Calculated from Ministry of Health Database provided to the Commission, June 2011
+&lt;sup>360 Calculated from Ministry of Health Database provided to the Commission, June 2011

-361 Documents provided to the Commission by Ministry of Health, 7th April 2011.
-Transcript No. LLRC/IS/07.04.11/01 could endanger civilian lives were involved.
-They pointed out that these measures were implemented at considerable tactical and strategic cost to the military operation.366
+&lt;sup>361 Documents provided to the Commission by Ministry of Health, 7th April 2011.
+Transcript No. LLRC/IS/07.04.11/01

-362 Source : Ministry of Defence
+&lt;sup>362 Source : Ministry of Defence

-365 Government of Sri Lanka Press Release dated 27th April 2009
+&lt;sup>365 Government of Sri Lanka Press Release dated 27th April 2009